Autumn in Glacier

 Meeting Place: Glacier Institute Field Camp.

-Itinerary (subject to change): We’ll begin the day at 7 a.m. with brief introductions and class overview at Field Camp.
+Itinerary: (subject to change due to trail closures and weather) We will begin the day at 7 a.m. with brief introductions and class overview at Field Camp.
 Then we’ll travel by the Glacier Institute van to the Firebrand/Lubec Trailhead.
 During the drive, you’ll learn about the biology of autumn leaves and become more aware of the variation of colors they display.
 As we hike from the foothills into the mountains, we’ll discuss topics that range from vertical migration, to elk mating season, hibernators to hyper-eaters, and food caching critters to cocoon spinners.
 After lunch (in the field) we’ll resume our hike into the high country where trees grow shorter, mountain views grow bigger and winter comes earlier.
 The course will end by 4 p.m. and will not be cancelled due to weather.

 Park Entrance Fees: Participants are responsible for purchasing their park entry passes prior to the course.
 These can be purchased online at: https://www.recreation.gov/sitepass/74280.